top of page

 Is Corruption The Worst Thing In The World?
 R&C Edit.

-Updated: 15 hours ago
+Updated: 4 days ago

 Corruption.
 It's what we talk about here at R&C, it's what I think about a lot but probably not enough.
 We know it's a word that is charged and relevant, not just in todays political landscape, but in the history of civilisation.
-The word has become increasingly required, but I don't think it is afforded the respect it demands as the potential worst thing in the world (WTITW — that worked out well).
+The word has become increasingly required, but I don't think that it's afforded the respect it demands as the potential worst thing in the world (WTITW — that worked out well).
 I’m sure you’d like to argue your point about how seagulls at the seaside (or anywhere), unscooped poop or crosswords are the WTITW, you can, just read this post first and then you can chime in if I haven't changed your mind.

 I recently completed a post graduate diploma in Corruption & Governance, so as you might expect I wrote a bunch of academic papers on the subject, some of which have been posted on Rotten&Co, check them out here.
-They are interesting and worrying and add to my belief that corruption is WTITW.
+They are interesting and worrying and add to my belief that corruption is the WTITW.
 Here though, what I'm going to do is just rant a bit about that.

 The Stinker - a surreal corruption landscape - created by AI